 USAGEandSELECTon the database, schema, and tables). - Required firewall or network configurations are in place to allow secure outbound HTTPS traffic to Snowflake.

-If unsure, check with your database administrator or Snowflake account admin.
+Tip: If you are unsure about any of these requirements, check with your database administrator or Snowflake account admin.

 Part 1: Connect to a Snowflake Data Source